dejonggr/nf-scomatic/README.md

 ### Reference files

-Several reference files must be downloaded from the [SComatic](github.com/cortes-ciriano-lab/SComatic) GitHub and elsewhere to be used as inputs:
+Several reference files must be downloaded from the [SComatic](github.com/cortes-ciriano-lab/SComatic) GitHub to be used as inputs:

 - Panel of normals files (`--pons`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/blob/main/PoNs).
 - RNA editing files (`--editing`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/tree/main/RNAediting).

-- A repeat-masked BED containg high quality regions of the genome (`--bed`) can be found at `/nfs/team205/kp9/nextflow/scomatic/SComatic/bed_files_of_interest/UCSC.k100_umap.without.repeatmasker.bed`.
+Additionally, it is recommended to only look in high-quality regions of the human genome (masking repeats, etc...).
+This can be set with the `--bed` parameter.
+A repeat-masked BED containg high quality regions of the genome can be found at `/lustre/scratch125/casm/team268im/at31/nextflow/nf-scomatic/data/GRCh38/UCSC.k100_umap.without.repeatmasker.bed`.

 ## Run